Top FX Providers

-- The full range of CFDs markets from currency trading, commodities to indices
+- A full range of CFD markets including currency trading, Commodities and Indices.

-- Level II Interbank Pricing with the full range of prices from IC Market pricing providers
+- Level II Interbank Pricing with the full range of prices from IC Market liquidity providers.

-- Expert Advisor market for MT5 and easy to use C# code for programming
+- Expert Advisor market for MT5 and MetaQuotes MQL5 code for programming.

-cTrader is for expert forex traders with the forex trading platform focusing on:
+cTrader is for experienced forex traders requiring advanced tools, with the forex trading platform focusing on:

-- Trading all markets including 64 currency pairs + 16 major equity indices
+- Trading all markets including 64 currency pairs and 16 major equity indices

-- The lowest spreads for the Euro/USD Dollar of on average 0.1 pips
+- The lowest spreads for the EUR/USD Dollar (average spreads of 0.1 pips)

-- Scalping and the ability to purchase from the cBots marketplace.
+- Scalping allowed and the ability to purchase from the cBots marketplace.